CyberLions/constitution/constitution.md

 election.
 Officers may change from full-time to part-time, or vice versa, after becoming an officer.
 The organization may establish and apply additional eligibility criteria for appointed or elected leaders/officers upon a super-majority (75%) vote.
-* Active members may be elected to officer positions according to the election rules in section VII.
+* Active members may be elected to officer positions according to the [election](#10-elections) rules in section 10.
 The President may appoint active members to a chair or captain position without a vote with consent from the Vice President.
 The President may create, modify, or dismiss chair or captain positions without a vote with consent from the Vice President.
 * Active members may hold a single officer or captain position at a time.
 There are no